strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/data/mongo-sql-cheatsheet.md

 - `kind` targets a specific collection
 - `field` targets a specific attribute

-MongoDB also includes a property in the entries, named like the media attributes of the models, which is either an array or a single `ObjectId` targetting the media(s).
+MongoDB also includes a property in the entries, named like the media attributes of the models, which is either an array or a single `ObjectId` targeting the media(s).

 In SQL databases, an `upload_file_morph` join table is created, with the following elements: